 I’m really starting to get fed up with this useless separation.
-(Warning: strong personal opinions, based on arguments fallowing).
+(Warning: strong personal opinions, based on arguments following).

 Ok, it’s not useless, I get the idea in a big team, separation of concerns, better productivity and all that.
 That’s good and I’m all for that, makes things faster (in the big picture at least).
-Anyway, what I don’t get is why people that do programming, need to bracket themselves into this kind of name spacing.
+Anyway, what I don’t get is why people who do programming need to bracket themselves into this kind of namespacing.

 “It just shows that you can’t actually handle programming in a true sense”

 I’m not saying being a js developer is easy, no way!
-Actually starting to learn the concepts behind js made me a better programmer and helped me getting into more advanced stuff like ruby or clojure.
-Yes, we have the DOM model and all that stuff, but really, one can abstract that using a library and still write advanced UI’s with little or no performance problems.
-And don’t get me started on html and css, anyone can learn that, if you can write a hello world java program then, my friend, css and html is a piece of cake.
+Actually starting to learn the concepts behind js made me a better programmer and helped me get into more advanced stuff like Ruby or Clojure.
+Yes, we have the DOM model and all that stuff, but really, one can abstract that using a library and still write advanced UIs with little or no performance problems.
+And don’t get me started on html and css, anyone can learn that, if you can write a hello world java program then, my friend, CSS and HTML are a piece of cake.

 Baseline ?
 A true programmer should be able to code in almost any language.
 If in your team you work as a backender or frontender, that’s ok, but that doesn’t mean you should not know css, html or js or vice-versa, other programming languages and concepts.